golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 ## 3.1.2.
 Making Lines with Different Weights

-**(30 minutes)** *In this exercise, you will construct a basic drawing primitive from first principles: lines thicker than the nib of one's pen.*
+**(30 minutes, 10$)** *In this exercise, you will construct a basic drawing primitive from first principles: lines thicker than the nib of one's pen.*

 <img src="img/alphonse_mucha_detail.jpg" width="400"><br />
 <small>Alphonse Mucha's *La Plume* (1897) uses lines of different weights to establish visual hierarchy.</small>